instill-ai/cortex/README.md

 - Adapt instill color into Select component
 - Enable strict type checking
 - Force every component to use Nullable prop, instead of undefined
+- Decide whether to use controlled components or not